deepakjois/hs-logo/site/intro.markdown

 ~~~

 The interpreter is still a work in progress, and more primitives will be added
 soon.
+I also plan to write user guide sometime before the next release.
+You can
-You can find the sources at the [hs-logo project on github][github].
+find the sources at the [hs-logo project on github][github].

 [github]: http://github.com/deepakjois/hs-logo